Trackwork Handbook

 While easements make track and trains look graceful as they enter and leave curves and help to avoid coupler offset problems with long rolling stock, they do require extra space.
 A good rule of thumb is that the extra space required is one-half the length of the easement.
 While even short easements are helpful, plan easements that are as long as space on the module permits.
 Use one of the several good approaches to designing easements into your track plan (bent stick, templates, or plotting the actual spiral from formulas).
 If you want to get really serious about easements, the spiral easement calculator at The John Galt Line website is worth a look.
 The site provides an Excel tool that can be used to design and plot easements for any length easement and curve radius.

-Whatever approach is used, my recommendation is to use the spiral easement calculator at The John Galt Line website to obtain the center point offsets for the constant radius curve and then use the bent stick method to plot the easement.
-I recommend this procedure because the centerline offsets recommended by many bent stick articles are too large.
+Whatever approach is used, I strongly recommend using the spiral easement calculator at The John Galt Line website to obtain the center point offsets for the constant radius curve.
+I recommend this procedure because, for example, the centerline offsets recommended by many bent stick articles are too large.
 Using this calculator also provides the spiral angle that marks the end of the easement and the start of the constant radius curve.

 When using the bent stick approach, make sure that the stick used lies exactly along the tangent (straight) track to the point at which the easement begins at one end and exactly along the constant radius curve beyond the spiral angle that marks the point at which the easement ends.
 Doing so will insure that the easement is properly shaped.